-Giant Coconut Macaroons like you see in bakeries are made with a two-step process.
-You mix and heat the ingredients to make a coconut sludge, chill it for an hour until it thickens, then shape.
+Giant Coconut Macaroons are made with a two-step process.
+You mix and heat the ingredients to make a coconut sludge of sorts.
+You then chill it for an hour until it thickens, then shape.
 I shaped mine into rather tight clumps and they expanded a bit as they baked.
 You could also try shaping into pyramids or other structure, and of course you can always make these smaller.
 Either way, this recipe is a lot of fun and you can use the leftover egg yolks in cracked sugar cookies.

 Giant Coconut Macaroons